MeowingDavis/AudioVision/posts/post8.md

 #### audio reactive

-  i have finalised my choice for the generarted video for this project.
-After experimenting i was able to generate one that was very pixilated and I thought it was a good choice.
+I have finalized my choices for the generated videos in this project.

+Ideally, I aim to create a single video with a duration of approximately 1 minute and 30 seconds.
+However, considering the inherent jumpiness of the generated videos, I anticipate that achieving smooth transitions throughout the entire duration might be challenging.
+In case it becomes overly difficult, my alternative plan is to generate 2 to 3 shorter 30-second videos instead.

   --> still need to upload <--